 You see, there are many different types of hikers out there and I’m just not the type who enjoy putting their body and mind through that.
 Although my fitness is pretty good, the type of fitness for the Three Peaks challenge is super elite, like marathon fit… make that two marathons… back to back… with no tracks and 5kms straight up and down.
 For those who are into that, awesome – I cheer you on – just not my cup of tea! 🙂

 Just as there are many ways to skin a cat, there are also many ways of enjoying the three mountain peaks within the Blue Mountains/Kanangra-Boyd National Park being, Mt Guouogang, Mt Paralyser and Mt Cloudmaker.
 And so it was on the Anzac Day Long Weekend this year, that I led a trip with Sydney Bushies which I called, “The three peaks – the lazy way.”

-The aim was to visit all 3 of the peaks, taking the shortest route possible and starting from the southern end of the park at the Kanangra Road.
+The aim was to visit all 3 of the peaks, taking the shortest route possible, in a loop starting from the southern end of the park at the Kanangra Road.
 A rough summary was: